henry2004y/Ganymede/menu2.md

 | $\mathbf{V}$ |        | $\mathbf{V}\perp\mathbf{B}$    | fixed | float |
 | $\mathbf{B}$ | dipole |                                | fixed | float |

+The pressure and density at the surface boundary corresponds to an average temperature of 20 eV

 ### Core BC

 Set tangential $\mathbf{E}$ to be 0 (I don't know what this means and why.)